-It was determined that most of the nurses who participated in the study had been working in nursing for at least six years (57.78%) and that most of them (71.11%) did not receive education on IMI implementation in the VG site during their nursing education (Table 1).
+It was determined that most of the nurses who participated in the study had been working in nursing for at least six years (57.78%) and that most of the nurses (71.11%) did not receive education on IMI implementation in the VG site during their nursing education.
 In Turkey, IMI skill is generally taught in the first year of undergraduate programs and within the scope of the Fundamentals of Nursing course.
-Until recently, textbooks indicated that the sites used in IMI implementations are generally the DG site, VG site, deltoid muscle and vastus lateralis muscle, and their implementation patterns were detailed (Kozier et al., 2000: 748-808; Ramont and Niedringhaus, 2004: 517-518).
+Until recently, textbooks indicated that the sites used in IMI implementations are generally the DG site, VG site, deltoid muscle and vastus lateralis muscle, and their implementation patterns were detailed (Kozier et al., 2000: 784-785; Ramont and Niedringhaus, 2004: 517-518).
 However, in the current literature, information about how the sciatic nerve is close to the injection site in the DG site and how its position changes from person to person is strongly indicated.
-For this reason, it has been emphasised since the beginning of the 2000s that the DG site should not be used in IMI implementation (Nicoll and Hesby, 2002; Potter and Perry, 2001: 945).
-However, the fact that nurses already perform IMI implementations in particular sites affects nurses' preference for the VG site in their IMI implementations.
+For this reason, it has been emphasized since the beginning of the 2000s that the DG site should not be used in IMI implementation (Berman et al., 2016: 798; DeLaune and Ladner, 2011: 780; Wilkinson et al., 2016: 650).
+However, the fact that nurses already perform IMI implementations.
 The majority of the nurses participating in the research each have a bachelor's degree, and when their age average is considered, they make up a relatively young group.
-The knowledge of the preference for the VG site in IMI implementations in Turkey has entered the main course books for the past decade.
-For this reason, nurses often prefer the DG site for IMI in their practices.
-In the research, it was found that only 11.54% of the nurses working for at least six years received education for IMI implementation in the VG site in their basic vocational education (Table 2).
-This situation reveals that the subject knowledge of nurses with more professional experience is incompatible with the current literature.
-Similarly, Walsh and Brophy (2011) stated that (n = 264) the site preferences of nurses dering IMI implementation varied depending on the age.
-As a result of the study, younger nurses were more likely to administer IMI in the VG site compared with older nurses.
-In the same study, it was found that the preference rate for the VG site decreased as the years of vocational service of nurses increased.